vuxcode/we1-project-SmolSwede/README.md

 > You can use this section of the file to keep notes about your project as you work on it

+## Problem 01! - Fixed!
+  - 11ty copies everything into the public dir?
+  > Fixed by changing input and output via the method instead of named export.
+(See link: https://  www.11ty.dev/docs/config/#configuration-3)
+## Problem 02!
+  - 11ty builds the page but it is not displaying it in the browser.
+It only displays "Cannot GET /" and the title says "Error".

 # Project Summary

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.